Dates: Every weekend March through October

 We'll provide you with a detailed packing list once you book your trip.
 No matter what time of year, we highly recommend you bring waterproof rain gear (jacket and pants) to protect you from the splash of the rapids, rain and wind.
 There will be times when you're in the shade and if you're wet - even in the summer - it can get uncomfortable.
 If you're rafting in the spring or fall, you'll want to bring layers to keep warm.
 Sun protection is a must as you'll be spending a long day out in the Arizona sun.
 If you want to get an idea of what gear we recommend, you can visit our website here (please note this gear is for all river trips and is not specific to the 2 day trip): https://riversandoceans.com/recommended-gear/

 If, for your safety, the helicopter is grounded due to weather (wind, rain, severe heat) you will raft down river for an additional two hours to a different take-out point where you will take a bus back to the Hualapai Lodge.
-You will receive a refund for the helicopter portion of your expedition ($90 per person, or $146 for the helicopter and Skywalk).
+You will receive a refund for the helicopter portion of your expedition and Skywalk if applicable.

 If there is an intense rainstorm the night before your rafting trip the dirt road down to the river may be washed out.
 If this occurs the Hualapai River Runners will do their best to clear the road allowing you to raft that day.
 This could delay your launch by one to two hours, which will affect the pacing of your trip.
 If the road is unable to be cleared your trip will be cancelled and you will be given the opportunity to reschedule.
 If you are unable to raft on a different day you will receive a full refund.

 We have more information about variations in the river during the rafting season.